-In one of the most anticipated new Netflix series of 2020, the story of Mexican-American singing legend Selena Quintanilla is being told anew in Selena: The Series.
-The limited series is set to premiere its first six episodes on Dec.
-4, but those episodes won't mark the end.
-The December installments only represent Part 1 of the series, with Selena: The Series Part 2 to follow in the future.
+In one of the most anticipated new Netflix series of 2020, the story of Mexican-American singing legend Selena Quintanilla was told anew in Selena: The Series.
+The limited series premiered its first six episodes on Dec.
+4, but those episodes don't mark the end.
+The December installments only represented Part 1 of the series, with Selena: The Series Part 2 to follow in the future.

-With Part 1 covering the "young girl from Texas" portion of the story, as Netflix described, expect Part 2 to delve into the "most successful female Latin artist of all time" angle.
+With Part 1 covering the "young girl from Texas" portion of the story, as Netflix described, expect Part 2 to delve into the "most successful female Latin artist of all time" angle — and cover the singer’s life through her tragic murder in 1995.
 Here's what else to expect from Selena: The Series Part 2.

 Selena: The Series Part 2 Premiere Date